LostHopes/photo-album-practice/README.md

 # Known issues

-- Remove particular photo by filename or id
+- [ ] Remove particular photo by filename or id
-- Remove the folder with category when album is deleted

 # References